OUR EVIDENCE

 Spent and Reset

 Spent is physiological and psychological depletion beyond the normal fatigue that exercise and cognitive work produce.
 It is a state of reserve deficit, not a motivation problem.
-The CLEAR is Reset, which targets the parasympathetic recovery pathway.
+The CLEARS is Reset, which targets the parasympathetic recovery pathway.

 Overtraining syndrome and recovery: Meeusen R, et al. Prevention, diagnosis and treatment of the overtraining syndrome.
 European Journal of Sport Science.
 2013.
 Evidence grade: Moderate-Strong.